The Good Soldier Švejk: Selected characters

-Literary significance and criticism
+Reception

+According to John Willett in his 1959 book The Theatre of Bertolt Brecht, Brecht, in an unpublished note, said of The Good Soldier Švejk: “If anyone asks me to pick three literary works of this century which in my opinion will become part of world literature, then I would have to say one of them is Hašek’s The Good Soldier Švejk.”.

 A number of literary critics consider The Good Soldier Švejk to be one of the first anti-war novels, predating Erich Maria Remarque's All Quiet on the Western Front.
-Joseph Heller said that if he had not read The Good Soldier Švejk, he would never have written his novel Catch-22.
+Joseph Heller said that if he had not read The Good Soldier Švejk, he would never have written his own anti-war satire Catch-22.

-Sue Arnold, writing in The Guardian, stated "Every harassed negotiator, every beleaguered political wife and anyone given to ever-increasing moments of melancholy at the way things are should keep a copy of Hasek's classic 'don't let the bastards get you down' novel to hand.
-It's anti-war, anti-establishment, anti-religion and - praise indeed - even funnier than Catch-22."